 Abhilash Puljal is a trained social scientist, a trade strategy and private sector development specialist and a certified management consultant (CMC) with an entrepreneurial spirit.
-He has over eighteen years of experience advising public and private sectors, multilaterals and industry associations in conceptualising and implementing sustainable ventures, developing business strategies, interpreting and advising on policy and regulatory matters across agriculture, renewable energy, infrastructure, healthcare and education verticals.
+He has over eighteen years of experience advising public and private sectors, multilaterals and industry associations in conceptualising and implementing sustainable ventures, developing business strategies, interpreting and advising on policy and regulatory matters across agriculture, renewable energy, healthcare and education verticals.
 He is passionate about developmental issues affecting the Global South and is working actively on the South-South development concept by connecting sustainable technologies and building efficient capacities for Small Medium Enterprise (SME) businesses of middle and low-income economies of Africa and Asia.

-Abhilash is currently advising the European Union Delegation in New Delhi on the India-EU Trilateral Cooperation Strategy; secondly, his proprietary firm has been contracted by the Government of Zambia, funded by the African Development bank, to advise on the Lobito Corridor Trade Facilitation Project, to harmonise the trade laws between Angola, DR Congo and Zambia; thirdly, he is advising the government of the Republic of Gabon on exports to India and assisting them in the understanding of bilateral cooperation strategies with (Business and Investment Promotion and Protection Agreement (BIPPA), Double Taxation Avoidance Agreement (DTAA) and Social Security Agreement (SSA) with India.
-Furthermore, he is also advising several Indian private enterprises on their entry strategies into countries in Sub Saharan Africa and South Asia.
-He is also advising on raising equity and debt for such projects.
+Abhilash is currently advising the European Union Delegation in New Delhi on the India-EU Trilateral Cooperation Strategy; secondly, his proprietary firm has been contracted by the Government of Zambia, funded by the African Development bank, to advise on the Lobito Corridor Trade Facilitation Project, to harmonise the trade laws between Angola, DR Congo and Zambia; thirdly, he is advising the government of the Republic of Gabon on exports to India and assisting them in the understanding of bilateral cooperation strategies with (Business and Investment Promotion and Protection Agreement (BIPPA), Double Taxation Avoidance Agreement (DTAA) and Social Security Agreement (SSA)) India.
+Furthermore, he is also, individually and through his firm is advising private enterprises on their cross-border investment strategies especially into countries in Sub Saharan Africa, Central Asia, South Asia and Southeast Asia.